-I then took out $100 yuan, threw it on the table, laughed with some more in exaggerated revelry which took me closer to the door, and then said “Ce Suo (bathroom)?” while I acted like I was a little tipsy.
-Then I was out the door.
+I then took out $100 yuan, threw it on the table, laughed with some more gusto and exaggerated revelry (which took me closer to the door in a weaving way) and then said,

-So, that kind of honey trap which is available I wanted no part of but I can report that one should vet their nightlife options a bit in Asia before hitting up that Karaoke.
+So, it’s true… that kind of honey trap is available, but I wanted no part of it.
+I can report that especially when doing Kareoke in Asia one should always vet their nightlife options a bit before stepping through the doorway.

-However, the discos were not just an extension of the Karaoke nightclub, they were instead more wide open and western in their appeal.
+However, the discos were not just an extension of the Karaoke nightclub, in a way they were, instead, far more wide open and western in their appeal.

 The Disco, with its in-your-face neon facade, was a whole different animal.
 Their promises of bourgeoisie pleasures so long overtly forbidden by the Maoists were now shot like jism through the night sky by the phallic-shaped search lights at their entrances.

-Instead of guanxi or a kind of familiarity with the locals being the pass into the inner-sanctum of Dhinese sex, now it was signaling its availability in illuminated palaces of anonymous orgiastic group exploration.
-It was a where how you looked (and could show off) took on a greater importance.
+Instead of guanxi or a kind of familiarity with the locals being the pass into the inner-sanctum of Chinese sex, now it was signaling its availability in illuminated palaces of anonymous orgiastic group expression.
+More bourgeois than Raise the Red Lantern style socio-sexual order, It was a where how you looked (and could show off) took on a greater importance.